-Real Estate Comps: How To Find And Use Them
+Real Estate Comps: What They Are And How To Find Them In Your Area

-Simply put, real estate comps are comparable homes in a specific area that you are looking to buy or sell in.
-For example, if you have a three-bedroom, two-bathroom house with 1,500 square feet of living space you are thinking of selling, finding homes with similar stats in the same neighborhood is a good way to start estimating the value of your home.
-If you’re looking to buy and don't want to pay too much, finding good comps in the area can help you understand what the home is worth before you make an offer.
-Real estate comps are all about determining value, which can be useful for a number of different purposes across the various facets of real estate.
+Simply put, real estate comps – or "comparables" – are comparable homes in a specific area that you are looking to buy or sell in.
+For example, if you have a three-bedroom, two-bathroom house with 1,500 square feet of living space you’re thinking of selling, finding homes with similar stats in the same neighborhood is a good way to start estimating your property value.

 Who Uses Real Estate Comps?

-Real estate comps can be useful for a variety of real estate related professionals as well as members of the general public who are on the hunt for houses.
+Real estate comps can be useful for a variety of real estate professionals as well as members of the general public who are on the hunt for houses.
 Depending on your job or home buying goal, real estate comparables can provide invaluable insights toward making the best decision regarding where to live or how you provide the best possible service to your clients.
-Let’s take a look at how house comps can be useful for a variety of people from a variety of walks of life.
+Let’s take a look at how house comps can be useful for lots of people from virtually all walks of life.

 Comps are a great resource for buying a house.
 As we covered previously, real estate comps can provide valuable knowledge for house hunters who think they've found the home of their dreams.
 Once you've zeroed in on a property you're thinking of making an offer on, researching similar properties in the area helps to verify that the listing price is fair.
-This information is invaluable when fine tuning your initial offer amount and provides a way to guide your strategy when negotiating a final price.
+This information is invaluable when fine-tuning your initial offer amount – and it provides a way to guide your strategy when negotiating a final price.

 Real Estate Agents

-Agents use the MLS (multiple listings service) to pull real estate comps which are then used to run a comparative market analysis.
+Real estate agents use the MLS (multiple listing service) to pull real estate comps, which are then used to run a comparative market analysis.
 This allows them to give the best advice possible when it comes to both their buying and selling clients.

-Whether you’re a professional in the real estate business or just an eager home buyer/seller pulling comps, there are some key features to consider.
-Let’s dive into a few of them:
+Whether you’re a professional in the real estate business or just an eager home buyer or seller pulling comps, there are some key features to consider.
+Let’s dive into a few of them.

-You've probably heard the old real estate adage “location, location, location.”
+You've probably heard the old real estate adage, “Location, location, location.”
 Well, it’s an old adage because it’s pretty darn true.
 A 500-square-foot apartment in parts of New York City can be 10 times as expensive as a 5,000-square-foot house in the middle of the country.
 The differences aren't always quite that stark, but you get the idea.
 Typically, optimal comps are no further than one mile from the property, but that will depend on your area (rural, etc.)